-- Contribute to inter-agency working in line with guidance (Working Together 2018, KCSiE 2021). - Provide a co-ordinated offer of early help when additional needs of children are identified. - Working with children's social care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff; safer recruitment; maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance. from department for education (DfE), HIPS and Southampton City Council (SCC).
+- Contribute to inter-agency working in line with guidance (Working Together 2018, KCSiE 2022). - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are able to work in a trauma informed manner and that linked policies such as behaviour policies support this. - Working with children's social care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Ensure DSLs can contribute to multi-agency meetings such as MARAC when required. - Ensure where children are open to Children's social care or Early Help that the linked social workers are informed on the same day or any absence, especially if unexplained. - Carry out tasks delegated by the governing body such as training of staff; safer recruitment; maintaining a single central register and provide information and activities to enable scrutiny. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school, and to visitors/volunteers. - Treat any information shared by staff or pupils with respect and follow procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance. from department for education (DfE), Southampton Safeguarding Children partnership and Southampton City Council (SCC).